'I didn't want it to end.' Why director Todd Phillips came back with another 'Joker'

 On starting out in documentaries because he didn't have enough life experience to write his own films

 What experience do you have at 18 years old outside of, my parents were divorced?
 I was raised with a single mom, but I don't know that I had the life experience that you then put into movies later on when you start writing movies.
-So I always saw documentaries as a way to kind of live life on fast forward and to get experiences, to go on the road with GG Allin, the punk rock singer for a year and be surrounded by that mayhem [while filming the documentary Hated].
-And [Allin] was a bipolar, schizophrenic slash drug user alcoholic.
-Well, that'll come back one day in my material. ...
+So I always saw documentaries as a way to kind of live life on fast forward and to get experiences, to go on the road [for the film Hated] with GG Allin, the punk rock singer for a year and be surrounded by that mayhem. ...
 Being around that definitely ends up in your work later on.
 I mean, I think you could trace every movie between Hated and Joker and see a very clear connection between those two films.

-Ann Marie Baldonado and Susan Nyakundi produced and edited this interview for broadcast.
-Bridget Bentz, Molly Seavy-Nesper and Beth Novey adapted it for the web.

 Copyright 2024 NPR